marcellozaniboni/sonqui/README.md

 Now you can get the files from GitHub and copy/replace them in the project directory.

-For testing quickly you can run the app in a web browser using
+For UI testing purposes quickly you can run the app in a web browser using

 ```
 cordova clean